 Take off they did, as the Yardbirds quickly gained a reputation as a quality act amid dozens of other bands vying for stage time and recognition.
 It was an exciting time for serious, aspiring musicians - the chance to take what they had learned from the old masters and interpret it in a way modern audiences would appreciate.
 I asked Top how it felt to be on the 'frontlines' of the British blues scene.

 "We never thought of it as a frontier," he said.
 "We just loved playing blues."

 Top's guitar influences were similar to those of many of his contemporaries.

 Topham: "Big Bill Broonzy, Blind Boy Fuller, Jimmy Reed, Jody Williams, Willie Johnson, Hubert Sumlin, Chuck Berry, Muddy Waters.
 We had never heard BB King or of him at that point!!"

 Like young musicians everywhere, money was tight and equipment was hard to come by.
 Not many British guitarists owned Gibson or Fender guitars in 1963.
 Hank Marvin of the Shadows had a Fender Stratocaster, one of the few British musicians of the time to own such a guitar.
 Top's guitars included:

 “Framus Black Rose, then Harmony Sovereign, then Harmony Stratatone - could only afford one guitar.”

 Unfortunately for Topham, this move led to his departure from the group.
-He was only 15 years old at the time, and although he was earning good money, his parents were none too happy at the thought of Top leaving school to play blues in a club far into the night.
+He was only 15 years old at the time, and although he was earning good money ("double what my father was earning,") his parents were none too happy at the thought of Top leaving school to play blues in a club far into the night.